-The Republic of Sudan has been plagued by a devastating civil war continued for nearly sixty two years a matter that engendered seismic consequences exhibited clearly in the chronic political, economic, social and security crises collectively contributed to the destabilization of the country.
+The Republic of Sudan has been plagued by a devastating civil war continued for nearly sixty two years a matter that engendered seismic consequences exhibited clearly in the chronic political, economic, social and security crises that have contributed to the destabilization of the country.
 For the last a half century, Sudan's geopolitical image has been termed with turbulent decades of internal turmoil and protracted domestic contest.
-The geographical context of Sudan characterized by extensive and spacious terrains coupled with relatively rigid centralized system of govern has in fact worked to undermine the influence of the centre on the remote peripheries a situation that has been further exacerbated by the lack of minimal communication means and poor transportation infrastructures.
-Its demographic setting admittedly peculiarized with considerable deal of diversities in the fabric of its societies, which essentially attributed to the wide-range of ethnic and dialect heterogeneity that intuitively led to cultural disparities among its people.
+The geographical context of Sudan characterized by spacious terrain coupled with a centralized system of governance that has in fact worked to undermine the influence of the centre on the remote peripheries.
+A situation that has been exacerbated by a lack of communication and transportation infrastructure.
+The countries demographic setting, with considerable diversity, has essentially attributed to a wide-range of ethnic and dialect heterogeneity that has led to cultural disparities among its people.